dahliaOS/pangolin_desktop/CONTRIBUTING.md

 3. Pick a project to translate (Pangolin, one of the applications etc.)
 4. Apply translations to the available strings

-## Code submissions
+## Code contributions

-To make sure that the code you submit is up to our standards, here we've written a few do's and don'ts!
+To make sure that the code you want to contribute is up to our standards, here we've written a few do's and don'ts!

 **Do:**